gbhgit/Ruby-Contact-Importer/README.md

 # Ruby Contact Importer
 This application allow users to upload contact files in CSV format and process them in order to generate a unified contact file.
 The contacts are associated to the user who imported them into the platform.
-And the application validate some fields in .csv file.
+And the application validate some fields of the .csv file.

 ### Recomendations
   - SQLite3